Our ambitious climate targets focus on our major impacts – to prevent millions of metric tons of greenhouse gases from entering the atmosphere.

 Tackling climate change by reducing greenhouse gas emissions is one of the greatest, most urgent challenges facing society.
 Our science-based climate target1) is aligned with the 2015 Paris Climate Agreement on climate change, which aims to keep global temperature rise well below 2°C this century to avoid the most severe impacts from climate change.

-These new longer-term targets complement our science-based target1) to reduce our scope 1 and 2 emissions by 80% between 2015 and 2025, which also aims to reduce the absolute scope 3 emissions from the use of our sold products by 25% during the same time frame.
+- Our science-based target1) – aims to reduce our scope 1 and 2 emissions by 80% between 2015 and 2025, and the absolute scope 3 emissions from the use of our sold products by 25% during the same time period.
 The scope 3 target covers two thirds of all products sold by Electrolux.

 Our climate neutrality roadmap